top of page

 The Noble's wedding day on SV Bluebird on Tahoe.

-Ryan's first experiences cruising weren't all easy, but he loved it.
+Ryan's first cruising experiences weren't all easy, but he loved it.

 “We didn’t have an autopilot or a wind vane at that point, we were mostly hand steering, but then, since we had a tiller, we figured out sheet-to-tiller steering…and rigged it.
 It was literally a bungee cord and a 10-ft piece of line.
 And the boat sailed herself.
 It was amazing.”